|

 choice.
 The poor are capable of exercising independent action and therefore

-their theories upon radical politics of class, the pseudo-science of
+based their theories upon radical political ideologies of class,

 Crane had just dropped out of college to pursue a literary career in New York